-Steve Vondran, Esq – the Software Lawyer’s self study resources!
+Steve Vondran, Esq – the Software Lawyer's self study resources!
+Learn more about Bittorent, Software and other Technology that may be involved in legal issues!

 In the “old days” you had to go to school for everything.
 Get into a good college, spend tons of money if you wanted to learn a skill or a trade that you had a passion for.
 In the modern age, you simply don't need to go to college to get advanced training and learning in your areas of interest.
 I have a strong passion for computer technology and software law, and here is a list of courses, videos and webinars I have watched online to build my expertise in the area of software licensing law.